ArcBlock/forge-js/examples/kvstore/README.md

 # KV Store App

-> This is an example app powered by forge and forge-node-sdk, it's purpose is very simple, accept `KVPair` transactions and store them in AccountState.data.
+> This is an example app powered by forge and forge-sdk, it's purpose is very simple, accept `KVPair` transactions and store them in AccountState.data.

 ## Files